kkazakov/helixtrace-app/docs/explanation/app-entry-routing.md

 ## Testing

 - **Widget test** exists in `test/widget_test.dart` that verifies the app initializes and renders a `Scaffold`.
 It pumps `HelixTraceApp` inside `ProviderScope` and asserts `find.byType(Scaffold)` finds one widget.
-- No unit tests exist for the router configuration or authentication shell logic.
+- No unit tests exist for the router configuration, authentication shell logic, or session restoration.
 - To run: `flutter test`

 ## Related Components